Snell401/HTML-CSS-challenge1/README.md

 Task and motivation

 You will be creating a static webpage that is based on a reference image.
+This challenge is about being able to take a clients wishes and ensuring you can follow a guide.

 Scenario: A friend has been blogging their interior design articles, but isn’t happy with how bland they appear.
 They have asked you to help them create a more polished looking blog in the hopes of gaining more viewers.
 They have provided you with this image for reference: